barthoekstra/nl-birdmap/README.md

 <sup>2</sup> Cornell Lab of Ornithology, Cornell University, 159 Sapsucker Woods Rd, Ithaca, NY 14850, United States of America<br />
 <sup>3</sup> R&D Observations and Data Technology, Royal Netherlands Meteorological Institute, De Bilt, The Netherlands<br />
 <sup>4</sup> Royal Netherlands Air Force, P.O Box 8762, 4820 BB Breda, The Netherlands<br />

+## Data package ready-to-use outputs

+This repository contains a data package with processed outputs, in the folder `datapackage/` Where the other data in this repository is primarily intended to reproduce the analyses, the `datapackage/` folder contains the ready-to-use GIS products that are also shown in the manuscript.

+The datapackage includes:

+- Seasonal passage maps for spring and autumn (raster, 500 × 500 m resolution)
+- Bird density maps for both seasons
+- Raw (unsmoothed) maps of vertically integrated reflectivity
+- A .geojson file with areas of uncertainty (ground clutter and beam blockage), which should always be used in conjunction with the rasters

+These files represent the final outputs of the workflow and can be directly used for visualization, spatial analyses, or integration into other projects.
+Make sure to cite the paper when using these data products.

 ## Structure of this repository
 This repository is organized around three key scripts: